-On June 17th 2019, the World Energy Council held its first Innovation Forum (IF) on P2X, closely working with its German Member Committee.
+On 17 June 2019, the World Energy Council held its first Innovation Forum (IF) on P2X, closely working with its German Member Committee.
 The event, hosted by Norton Rose Fulbright, brought together over 50 energy leaders from 10 countries.
-During the day-long event, moderated by Dr Angela Wilkinson, participants shared expertise, ideas and concrete proposals to mainstream P2X as an enabler of decarbonisation.
+Moderated by Dr Angela Wilkinson, participants shared expertise, ideas and concrete proposals to mainstream P2X as an enabler of decarbonisation.

 The energy transition will require a mix of clean, low carbon electrons and molecules.
 However, most of the focus to date has been on greening power and promoting electrification.
 Power-to-X (P2X), the process by which synthetic fuels are produced using power from renewable or other low carbon sources is a solution to fill this clean molecule gap.
 P2X can be used to decarbonise sectors which electrification will have difficulty reaching, provide a long-term storage solution and green industrial and chemical supply chains.
 In the P2X conversation, the “P” is commonly wind, solar and geothermal and the “X” getting the most attention is hydrogen.

 In small groups, participants had the opportunity to deep dive into some of the key opportunities and challenges of P2X.
-Each discussion was kick-started by a provocation by experts in the field, including:
+Each discussion was kick-started by a provocation from experts in the field, including:

 Thierry Lepercq, Founder, Solairestream